pran-7-5/eco_style/README.md

 fat = Mustard oil (banned by godfather(usa), lift the ban)

-dairy(I am lactose intollerant so keep me out) but these are very good and very high protein.
+dairy(very difficult to get these, should be avoided) but these are very good and very high protein.
 Ghee (A2 milk not A1, A1 is GMO cow whereas, A2 is unaltered species)(ghee = butter - fat), Butter (A2 milk based)(unsalted), Dahi(greek yogurt) (sour not sweet)

 ** Paneer, raw milk should be avoided